Wisconsin wins Cotton Bowl 24-16, only Western Michigan loss

 Western Michigan: The Broncos never backed down and Fleck has set a solid foundation for them to keep rowing forward, even with the loss of guys like Davis and Terrell, who were part of that one-win season in 2013.
 Western Michigan had only 280 total yards, 217 below its season average.

-Wisconsin: The only losses this season for the Badgers were to Big Ten foes Michigan, Ohio State and Penn State, the last in the Big Ten title game.
-They all also played in New Year's Six games.
-Freshman quarterback Alex Hornibrook, who started nine games before a concussion forced him to miss the Big Ten championship game, was 2-of-2 passing.
-He threw the TD pass to Fumagalli, who finished with six catches for 83 yards.
+Wisconsin: The only losses by the Badgers were to Big Ten foes Michigan, Ohio State and Penn State, the last in the Big Ten title game.
+All also played in New Year's Six games.
+Freshman quarterback Alex Hornibrook, who started nine games before a concussion forced him to miss the Big Ten title, was 2-of-2 passing with the TD pass to Fumagalli.
+Senior Bart Houston was 11 of 12 for 159 yards.

 UP NEXT